aws-samples/aws-big-data-blog-analyze-s3-access-log-using-amazon-elasticsearch/README.md

         raise e
 ```

-After access log files logs are fed into Amazon ES, you can open Kibana and author [Kibana visuals and Dashboard](https://aws.amazon.com/blogs/database/configuring-and-authoring-kibana-dashboards/).
+After access log files logs are fed into Amazon ES, you can open Kibana and author [visuals and dashboard](https://aws.amazon.com/blogs/database/configuring-and-authoring-kibana-dashboards/).